erinstrybis/rlc-site/content/preschool.md

 * The capacity for up to 15 children with one parent or caregiver each.

 ## Admissions
 We invite you to discover how Resurrection Preschool & Toddler Program could provide a healthy and engaging learning environment for your child.
 For more information, please check out all the [parent resources](/preschool/parent-resources).
-To arrange a tour of our classroom, please contact the Director.
+To arrange a tour of our classroom, please [contact the Director, Debbie Mytych](mailto:teach773@yahoo.com>).
 All of our staff, children, and families will be happy to share more about the Resurrection experience with you and your child!